Ruth's Chris Steak House: Expansion

 In February 2008, the company purchased the Mitchell's Fish Restaurant and Columbus Fish Market brands from Cameron Mitchell Restaurants for $92 million.
 As the recession began to bite, the acquisition was not initially successful.
 The stock price fell from $22 in 2006 to under $5 and company debts rose to $185 million.
 CFO Tom Pennison resigned, and CEO Craig Miller was ousted by the board to be replaced by Mike O'Donnell.
 O'Donnell restructured and rebranded the company, creating Ruth's Hospitality Group (RHGI) as the parent entity in May 2008, allowing each of the individual restaurant brands to have their own identity within the group.
-The current President and COO is Kevin Toomy, formerly owner and president of the award-winning Goldcoast Seafood Grill in South Florida.
+The current President and COO is Kevin Toomy, formerly owner and president of the Goldcoast Seafood Grill in South Florida.

 In February 2013, RHGI reported that fourth quarter sales at Ruth's Chris restaurants were up by 7.0 percent on the previous year, representing the 11th consecutive quarterly increase in sales.

 Ruth's Chris continues to add new restaurants, most recently in Harrah's casino in Las Vegas in January 2013, after the previous Las Vegas location on Flamingo closed in 2009. a new restaurant in Denver, Colorado, and four or five new franchised locations.
 In 2015, it was announced that the restaurant was expanding into Albuquerque, New Mexico.
 In 2016, Ruth's Chris opened its restaurant in Odenton, Maryland.
-In 2018, Ruth's Chris opened its newest restaurant at the Silver Legacy in Reno, Nevada which replaced Sterling's Seafood Steakhouse that had been in business from 1995 to 2018.
+In 2018, Ruth's Chris opened at the Silver Legacy in Reno, Nevada which replaced Sterling's Seafood Steakhouse that had been in business from 1995 to 2018.

+The newest Ruth's Chris location in West Des Moines, Iowa, opened in August 2023.